-Discount Rate - The total pension liability was calculated using the discount rate of 7.00%.
-The projection of cash flows used to determine the discount rate assumed the contributions from employers and from the members would be computed based on contribution requirements as stipulated by State statute.
-Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.00%).
+Discount Rate - Total pension liability was calculated using the discount rate of 7.00%.
+The discount rate determination did not use a municipal bond rate.
+The projection of cash flows used to determine the discount rate assumed that employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 21-year amortization period of the unfunded actuarial accrued liability.
+The actuarially determined contribution rate of fiscal year 2023 was 14%.
+Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return, 7.00%.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefits to determine the total pension liability.
+The annual money weighted rate of return, calculated as the internal rate of return on pension plan investments, for fiscal year 2023 was 6.90%.